serverless/serverless-openwhisk/compile/apigw/README.md

 It loops over all functions which are defined in `serverless.yaml` looking for the defined events.
-For each `http` event defined for the function, the corresponding API gateway endpoint definitoin will be created.
+For each `http` event defined for the function, the corresponding API gateway endpoint definition will be created.

 ## Examples